sjkelleyjr/Deadlock/chapters/chapter_10.md

 Mack appeared at her desk, eyes wide.
 “You get the team building email too?”

-“Apparently, we need to ‘strengthen our bonds’ and ‘improve communication,’” Alex said.

 Jordan joined them, already plotting.
 “I say we treat this like a hackathon.
 But for chaos.”

 Friday came and the team shuffled into the conference room.